 Compared to white fat, it contains smaller fat vacuoles, a higher number of mitochondria and more vascularization.
 Moreover, it is richly innervated by sympathetic nerves.
 Thermogenin is a protein located on the mitochondrial membrane responsible for producing heat energy.

-The principal sites of BAT are:
+The principal sites of brown adipose tissue are:

 - supraclavicular fossa

 - paravertebral tissue